albertcordina/Applicant-tracking-system/README.md

 - ApplicantController

-   calls the ApplicantService class
+      Calls the ApplicantService class

-          contains the endpoint methods @GetMapping:
+          Contains the endpoint methods @GetMapping:
           home – get to the main_page.html page registration – get to the registration.html page login – get to the login_page.html page